corda/corda-docs/content/en/docs/cenm/1.3/network-map.md

 ```

 {{< note >}}
-The reconnect parameter can be omitted if desired, in which case it will default to port 5050 with `reconnect = true`.
+The `reconnect` parameter is optional - it will default to `reconnect = true` if not set.
 {{< /note >}}

 {{< note >}}